🖼️ Image Converter

 Convert JPG to AVIF — The Next-Gen Format

-AVIF beats WebP.
-Up to 50% smaller than JPEG at the same quality, backed by Chrome, Firefox, and Safari.
-If you're optimizing images for the web, AVIF is the next step up from WebP.
+AVIF beats WebP and JPEG both.
+Up to 50% smaller than JPEG at the same perceived quality, backed by Chrome, Firefox, and Safari.
+Supported by 95%+ of browsers as of 2025.
+If you're optimizing images for the web, AVIF is the next step up from WebP — especially for hero images and product photos.

 ✓ Free forever ✓ No upload ✓ No signup ✓ Instant